 - Shaved Romano cheese and minced fresh parsley

 - Preheat broiler.
-In a large saucepan, place steamer basket over an inch of water.
-Place broccoli in basket.
+In a large saucepan, place a steamer basket over an inch of water.
+Place broccoli in the basket.
 Bring water to a boil.
 Reduce heat to a simmer and boil for 4-6 minutes until crisp-tender.

 - In a large bowl, whisk eggs, milk, salt, and pepper.
 Stir in cooked broccoli, grated cheese, and olives.